This Easy Rustic Olive Bread recipe uses salty kalamata olives to add a depth of flavor to this rustic bread recipe!

 - Combine the first six ingredients in the bowl of a stand mixer.
 Use a spatula to roughly combine the ingredients.
 Let rest for 15 minutes to activate the yeast.

-- Fold in the olives.
-Attach the dough hook and knead on medium for 5 minutes.
-Sprinkle in a bit more flour as needed if the dough won’t release from the sides of the bowl.
+- Attach the dough hook and knead on medium for 5 minutes.
+Sprinkle in a bit more flour as needed if the dough won't release from the sides of the bowl.

 - Transfer the kneaded dough to an oiled bowl, cover, and allow to rise for 60 minutes in a warm place.

-- Punch the dough down, then transfer to a parchment-lined baking sheet.
+- Then transfer to a parchment-lined baking sheet.
 Use your hands to shape it into a loaf.
-Allow to rise for another 60 minutes.

-- Preheat your oven to 400 degrees Fahrenheit and place a second baking sheet on the bottom rack.
-Dust the loaf with flour and use a serrated knife to make three shallow cuts across the top.
+- Dust the loaf with flour and use a serrated knife to make three shallow cuts across the top.

 - Place the baking sheet containing the dough on the middle rack of the preheated oven.
 Toss a half cup of water onto the hot baking sheet on the bottom rack and close the door.
 Bake for 30 minutes.